All About Cats

 Cat feces and T.gondii oocyst distribution

 Cats excrete the oocysts of T. gondii in their feces for two to three weeks when they first become infected, usually as kittens or young cats when they first start hunting.
 This brief two-to-three-week period is generally thought to be the only time during the life of that cat when it is infectious.
-There is some evidence, however, that some cats may later have a reactivation of their T. gondii infection if they are later infected with other viruses, such as the feline immunodeficiency virus, or are stressed, and they may excrete oocysts and again become infectious at that time30.
+There is some evidence, however, that some cats may have a reactivation of their T. gondii infection if they are later infected with other viruses, such as the feline immunodeficiency virus, or with a different strain of T. gondii,50 or are stressed, and they may excrete oocysts and again become infectious at that time30.
 At any given time, it has been estimated that approximately 1 percent of cats are excreting T. gondii oocysts.
+There is also evidence that some cat brands (e..g Persian) are more likely to carry T. gondii than other breeds (see reference #43 in next section).
 One study claimed that “cats can shed as many as 500 million oocysts” during their initial infection31 Another recent study of three communities in California with 12,244 total households reported 7,284 owned and 2,046 feral cats.
 The annual fecal deposition of these 9,330 cats in the three communities was estimated to be 106 tons of feces32.
 Insofar as these communities are representative of the United States population, the 81.7 million owned cats would produce 856,930 tons of outdoor cat feces each year.
 Assuming there are only 25 million feral cats, these would produce another 360 459 tons of cat feces, resulting in a total accumulation of 1,217,389 tons deposited annually in the environment of the United States33.
 A review of this estimate in the Los Angeles Times claimed that this weight of cat feces was the equivalent of 12 aircraft carriers34.

 The oocysts are remarkably stable, especially if they are deposited in shady, moist, and temperate conditions.
 In Texas, under outdoor shaded conditions with a mean air temperature of 19.5⁰C, oocysts remained viable during a 13 month experiment35.
 In Kansas, oocysts were buried in loose soil and remained viable for 18 months36.
 Oocysts maintained experimentally at 4⁰C in seawater or freshwater remained viable for 24 and 54 months, respectively37-38.
 Oocysts also survived for over a year in vials of 2% sulfuric acid at 4⁰C39.
 Since almost all of these studies were terminated while at least some of the oocysts were still viable, we do not yet know the outer limit of viability for T. gondii oocysts deposited in various environmental conditions.